Pregnant in College — Impossible, or Perfect Timing?

 Australia:

-- Many Unis have their own peer support group for pregnant and parenting college students.
+- Many unis have their own peer support group for pregnant and parenting college students.
 Check your university’s website to find out more.

 -